-What is most unfortunate is that people are not only unaware about the importance of cleanliness around them, but they also do not maintain personal hygiene.
+What is most unfortunate is that people are not only unaware of the importance of cleanliness around them, but they also do not maintain personal hygiene.
 More often than not, it is seen that women are not cognizant of taking care of their intimate hygiene during menstruation.
 In addition to discarding the used clothes in an inappropriate manner, they’re mostly not well educated about the importance of maintaining exclusive hygiene during that period.
-This inevitably leads to complications during pregnancy as well
+This inevitably leads to complications during pregnancy as well.

 Geetanjali Cares, a non-profit organisation, has been endeavouring to combat the concern about hygiene in rural regions by educating the locals about the importance of keeping themselves and their surroundings clean.
 The team shall be conducting regular workshops and seminars, in addition to financially aiding the verified institutions that could further assist these people in availing themselves of the right kind of hygiene and health related services.
 Healthy villages in India could very well be the foundation of a healthy nation.